Content Security Policy in Next.js: Static Pages, Nonces, and Real‑World Trade‑Offs

 That approach sounds slower.
 It is faster than breaking analytics, checkout, preview, or consent in production and then deleting the policy under pressure.

-Csp Should Fail Loudly Enough to Maintain
+CSP Should Fail Loudly Enough to Maintain

 A policy nobody monitors will rot.